 At Kaiser Permanente, I have led many policy forums to inform key policymakers and stakeholders on issues related to drug pricing and health coverage.
 I have also authored a variety of briefs – with topics ranging from biosimilars to pharmaceutical marketing – to support KP’s advocacy efforts.

-What drives me in health policy
+What drives you in health policy?

 I am committed to the belief that everyone should have access to affordable, accessible, quality health care.
 In order to achieve universal access to care, systems and payment models must encourage appropriate ways to treat the whole person, including thinking beyond the clinic walls and integrating social determinants of health into health care services.
-I am encouraged by the growing conversation to define health in a more holistic way, and will continue to look for opportunities and partnerships to support this trend in my work at Kaiser Permanente.
+I am encouraged by the growing conversation to define health in a more holistic way and will continue to look for opportunities and partnerships to support this trend in my work at Kaiser Permanente.